freenas/freenas-docs/userguide/system.rst

    data.

 .. warning:: The backup function **IGNORES ENCRYPTED POOLS**.
-Do not use it to backup systems with encrypted pools.
+Do not use it to back up systems with encrypted pools.

 **Save Debug:** used to generate a text file of diagnostic information.
 Once the debug is created, it will prompt for the